webhive/solidus_wishlist/README.md

 The Solidus Wishlist extension enables multiple wishlists per user, as well as managing those as public (sharable) and private.

-WIP: <!-- It also includes the ability to notify a friend via email of a recommended product. -->

 ---

 ## Installation